 What are the different types of jail bail bonds?

 If you or a loved one need to post bail, then you should know that there are several different types of bail available, and each can be tailored to fit both the charges being faced and the accused’s financial situation.
-Each case will have its own unique bond as determined by a judge at the bail hearing.
+Each case will have its unique bond as determined by a judge at the bail hearing.
 There are five major types of bail, with some used more frequently than others.
-What is important in all instances is that the accused shows up to their court appearances and maintains contact with a judge throughout this period of time.
-If they “skip” or “jump” bail, the legal consequences could be very severe.
+In all instances, the accused shows up to their court appearances and maintains contact with a judge throughout this period.
+The legal consequences could be severe if they “skip” or jump bail.

-A cash bond simply means that the accused must pay the full amount of their bail via cash, though some courts may also accept credit cards.
+A cash bond means the accused must pay the total amount of their bail via cash, though some courts may also accept credit cards.
 Some judges set the cash bail at an extraordinarily high amount if they want to ensure that the accused stays in jail during their trial.
-This type of bond is often used when the judge deems the accused to be a flight risk or a danger to the public.
-If the accused does not appear in court for their pre-determined hearings, then they forfeit the bail and a warrant is issued for their arrest.
-If the defendant complies with the courts and attends all hearings, then the bail is returned to them after sentencing.
-A “Combined Bond
+This type of bond is often used when the judge deems the defendant to be a flight risk or a danger to the public.
+If the accused does not appear in court for their pre-determined hearings, they forfeit the bail, and a warrant is issued for arrest.
+If the defendant complies with the courts and attends all hearings, the bail is returned to them after sentencing.

-A property bond uses a person’s personal possessions as a way to ensure bail payment.
-Usually, this involves larger items such as a car, house, or other property.
+A property bond uses a person’s possessions to ensure bail payment.
+Usually, this involves more oversized items such as a car, house, or other property.
 The court then places a lien, or a claim, on the property.
-Skipped court appearances can mean that the courts can possess these items and force the accused to forfeit ownership in order to cover the cost of bail.
-Using one’s property as a way to pay bail should be considered very carefully and used only as a last resort.
-Losing a home, vehicle, or land can cause financial misery well after the accused’s legal troubles are over.
+Skipped court appearances can mean that the courts can possess these items and force the accused to forfeit ownership to cover the cost of bail.
+Using one’s property to pay bail should be considered very carefully and used only as a last resort.
+Losing a home, vehicle, or land can cause financial misery after the accused’s legal troubles are over.

-If someone is being held by the federal Immigration and Customs Enforcement department, or ICE, they’ll need an immigration bond to be released from custody.
-An immigration bail bond is very similar to a surety bond in that you pay to a bond agent a premium and they put up the remainder to get the accused released from detention.
-Once released the accused must attend all their immigration hearings and report to ICE if they’re ordered deported.
-If they miss any hearings or do not report for deportation they forfeit the bond and a warrant will be issued for their arrest.
+If someone is held by the federal Immigration and Customs Enforcement department, or ICE, they’ll need an immigration bond to be released from custody.
+An immigration bail bond is very similar to a surety bond in that you pay a bond agent a premium, and they put up the remainder to get the accused released from detention.
+Once removed, the accused must attend all their immigration hearings and report to ICE if they’re ordered deported.
+If they miss any hearings or do not report for deportation, they forfeit the bond, and a warrant will be issued for their arrest.

-If a judge chooses to release someone on personal recognizance, it means that the accused is entirely responsible for showing up to their court appearances, and bail money does not have to be paid to the courts.
+If a judge chooses to release someone on personal recognizance, the accused is entirely responsible for showing up to their court appearances, and bail money does not have to be paid to the courts.
 If the accused person does not adhere to these conditions, they may be remanded into custody until their trial takes place or they are sentenced.
 Personal recognizance bail is typically not allowed for high-risk cases.
-If a person is deemed to be a flight risk or a danger to others, personal recognizance will not be granted.
+Personal recognizance will not be granted if a person is deemed a flight risk or a danger to others.

 Release on Citation

 This type of bail is sometimes referred to as a “cite out”.
 Essentially, a citation is issued to the accused by the arresting officer.
-This citation will act as a court summons if a criminal violation is cited by the officer.
-Failing to appear in court on the specified date can lead to further legal trouble for the accused person.
+This citation will act as a court summons if the officer cites a criminal violation.
+Failing to appear in court on the specified date can lead to further legal trouble for the accused.
 A warrant can be issued for their arrest, and they can even face time in jail.
 Depending on the state, they can lose their driver’s license, unemployment benefits, and tax refunds.
-A “cite out” is usually used for minor violations of the law.
+A “cite out” is usually used for minor law violations.